partmaster/reduced_riverpod/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/partmaster/reduced_riverpod)
 # reduced_riverpod

-Implementation of the 'reduced' API für the 'Riverpod' state management framework with following features:
+Implementation of the 'reduced' API for the 'Riverpod' state management framework with following features:

 1. Implementation of the ```Reducible``` interface
 2. Add a state management scope.